The First 30 Days

 a cup of coffee and stack of books

 I had to make a conscious effort every single day.
-Sobriety and your recovery, just like any other disease or illness needs to be maintained regularly.
+Sobriety and your recovery, just like any other disease or illness, needs to be maintained regularly.
 It’s not something that there is a magic cure for.
 It is not something you outgrow.
 It is something you accept, adapt, and learn to manage in the best way possible.
 That is how you’re going to get to the life that you so much deserve.

 I used to always think being an addict or having addictive tendencies was a punishment.
 I didn’t know what I ever did to deserve to be handed this set of problems to navigate throughout my life.

-The longer I put in the work to stay clean and really start living a life in recovery… not just a life of abstinence … but truly in recovery - I now know it was not a punishment.
 You and I both, whoever is reading, we are not permanently flawed, we are not forever lacking, we are not less than any other.
 Your challenges were uniquely given to you, because you have the power to overcome them.
 This path, this journey, was made to bring you to be who you were meant to be.

 You are not your past.
 You are not your relapses.
 You are not your mistakes.
 You are not who the drugs and alcohol and the rest of the world tried to convince you that you are.
 Don’t stay stuck where you are just because you don’t believe there is better for you.
 There is.